Chart Color Schemes

 Highett (East) - Cheltenham's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Highett (East) - Cheltenham residents have relatively positive health outcomes.
+Health data shows Highett (East) - Cheltenham residents have relatively positive health outcomes, with a standard level of common health conditions seen across both young and old age groups.

-Common health conditions are seen at a fairly standard level across both young and old age cohorts.
-Private health cover is exceptionally high, at approximately 59% of the total population of 15,309 people.
-The most common medical conditions in the area are mental health issues and asthma, affecting 7.8% and 7.5% of residents respectively.
-70.0% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
-19.6% of residents are aged 65 and over, totalling 5,090 people, which is broadly in line with the general population's health profile.
+The rate of private health cover is exceptionally high at approximately 59% of the total population, which is 15,330 people.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 7.8 and 7.5% of residents respectively.
+A total of 70.0% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
+The area has 19.6% of residents aged 65 and over, which is 5,097 people in total, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health